 - Composition of the gin

 It's time to ask yourself which spices and herbs your friend loves and which hates.
 Does he like ginger?
 Cinnamon?
 Or orange peel?
 Then pay attention to these points in the composition of the gin.
 Does he like experiments?
-Then step back from the classics and take a look at exotic gins.
+Then step back from the classics and take a look at exotic gins, for example, a range of Asia-inspired Tarsier gins, Cotswolds Barrel-Aged gin or a bottle of pink gin.

 Everything depends on the preferences of the person you are buying this spirit for.
-Flavoured varieties are less strong, from 35%.
-London Dry Gin can reach 55%.
+Flavoured varieties and gin liqueurs are less strong, from 35%ABV.
+London Dry Gin are around 40% - 47% ABV, Navy Strength gins can reach 57%ABV and more.
 Try to soberly assess your giftee’s capabilities.
-If you are looking for a drink as a gift for a gin connoisseur, it is better not to take varieties with a strength of 35–37%.
+If you are looking for a drink as a gift for a gin connoisseur, don't buy varieties with a strength of 35–37%.
 They are considered by many to be "fake gins".

 Now you are ready to buy gin as a gift!
 Congratulations.
 The next step is exploring the range of gins at Lassou.
 Here we collected the best exclusive bottles from independent British makers.
 It’s a high time to experiment with new brands and tastes.